 MOD RCC/8A21/43

-13.6 b) whenever it appears from reliable information available that a recorded assignment has not been brought into use, or is no longer in use, or continues to be in use but not in accordance with the notified required characteristics as specified in Appendix 4, the Bureau shall consult the notifying administration and request clarification as to whether the assignment was brought into use in accordance with the notified characteristics or continues to be in use in accordance with the notified characteristics.
+13.6 b) whenever it appears from reliable information available that a recorded assignment has not been brought into use, or is no longer in use, or continues to be in use but not in accordance with the notified required characteristics as specified in Appendix 4, the Bureau shall submit that information to the notifying administration and request clarification as to the use of the recorded frequency assignments in accordance with the notified characteristics.
+Such a request from BR shall not concern a period earlier than [X]* months before the date of submission of the request.
 In the event of a response and subject to the agreement of the notifying administration the Bureau shall cancel, suitably modify, or retain the basic characteristics of the entry.
 If the notifying administration does not respond within three months, the Bureau shall issue a reminder.
 In the event the notifying administration does not respond within one month of the first reminder, the Bureau shall issue a second reminder.
 In the event the notifying administration does not respond within one month of the second reminder, action taken by the Bureau to cancel the entry shall be subject to a decision of the Board.
 In the event of non-response or disagreement by the notifying administration, the entry will continue to be taken into account by the Bureau when conducting its examinations until the decision to cancel or modify the entry is made by the Board.
+The Bureau shall send its replies to the administration, or inform it of the conclusion of the application of this provision, within a period not exceeding one month following the administration’s reply.
 In case of disagreement between the notifying administration and the Bureau, the matter shall be carefully investigated by the Board, including taking into account submissions of additional supporting materials from administrations through the Bureau within the deadlines as established by the Board.
-(WRC-12)
+Application of this provision shall not constitute grounds for suspension by BR of the application of other provisions of the Radio Regulations initiated by the administration.
+(WRC-15)

-*
+* Editorial comment: the period in question depends on the decision of the conference regarding Issue A.

 2 Other Issues